Need a Post-Divorce Modification Lawyer in New Jersey?

 Post-divorce custody modifications can be complicated and require the attention of an experienced attorney.
 Rosenblum Law Firm has been representing clients in custody modifications for years, and we have a proven track record of success.
 Contact us today for a free consultation at 973-750-9556 or visit our website.

-mother and child playing with blocks
+A mother playing with her toddler.

 Call Us